Extension fact sheet addresses new plant disease

 “Many microorganisms cannot be visualized on plant tissue, so culturing them out of plant tissue on culture media is necessary for diagnosis,” Bush said.
 “Plant diagnostic labs, such as the Plant Disease Clinic, use a variety of culture media to recover various fungal and bacterial pathogens.”

 Vascular plant diseases, in general, are hard to treat as they attack the water conducting tissue of the plant.
 A tree responds by blocking its vascular system to contain the disease.
 In doing so, the water supply to the plant is cut off, leading to wilt and dieback.

 “So it’s not as easy as just pruning out the problem, like with a disease that causes a canker,” Bush said.

 In the fact sheet, Bush and Devin Bily, a plant pathologist with the Virginia Department of Agriculture and Consumer Services, suggest several best practices to avoid the disease and preventative fungicides for use by nurseries.
-Unfortunately, there are no current recommended pesticide or cultural treatments for plants already exhibiting the symptoms of the disease.
-But, Bush said, it is good that nurseries are aware of this disease, are on the look-out, and know how to recognize the problem.
+Unfortunately, there are no currently recommended pesticide or cultural treatments for plants already exhibiting the symptoms of the disease.
+But, Bush said, it is good that nurseries are aware of this disease, are on the lookout, and know how to recognize the problem.

 In addition to the fact sheet, the Plant Disease Clinic at Virginia Tech is collaborating with faculty in the School of Plant and Environmental Sciences to perform metagenomic analysis on plant samples diagnosed with vascular streak dieback.
 Metagenomic sequencing consists of obtaining nucleotide sequences of a pathogen directly from a plant sample without the need for culturing.
 It will help to further characterize the disease, which presents unique challenges since the pathogen is not culturable.